 Greetings, fright-fans!
 Give the man your grimy little dime, if you haven’t done so already, and step into the Crypt of COMICS!
-I’m your host, the Longbox-Lifter, with a quartet of loathesome gems from that heydey of fear and loathing, the repressed and recessed decade known as the nineteen-fifties!
+I’m your host, the Longbox-Lifter, with a quartet of loathsome gems from that heyday of fear and loathing, the repressed and recessed decade known as the nineteen-fifties!
 Hang on to your heads, Faithful Spoilerites, and mind your other organs too as we present a Halloween treat for boils and ghouls alike, featuring your recommended daily allowance of Halloween terror!**This Retro Review comes from a time before the Comics Code Authority, and thus contains some disturbing imagery and scenes of horror.
 (They don’t call it the Crypt of Terror for nothin’, folks.)
 Mileage, as always, may vary, but you have been warned.**

 TALES FROM THE CRYPT #33

 Writer: Al Feldstein

 Penciler: Jack Davis/George Evans/Jack Kamen/Graham Ingels

 Cover Artist: Jack Davis

 Letter: A. Machine